 - You can plant two seeds per cell in a plug tray.

 - Then cover them over with a light layer of soil, and water them.

-- Start the leek seeds approximately ten weeks before the last frost date and transplant them as soon as they ground is workable or a week after the frost date.
+- If you want a head start: Start the leek seeds approximately ten weeks before the last frost date and transplant them as soon as the ground is workable or a week after the frost date.

 - As the plants grow, fill the trenches gradually but ensure the tips of the plants remain exposed.

 - Hoe regularly to prevent weeds and this will also aerate the ground.